samhh/bukubrow-webext/README.md

 Bukubrow is a WebExtension for [Buku](https://github.com/jarun/Buku), a command-line bookmark manager.

+- Display, open, add, edit, and delete bookmarks
+- Automatically save open tabs to the _staging area_ from the context menu, from which they can be optionally edited and saved
+- Filter bookmarks with any of the following syntax: `:url`, `>description`, `#tag`, `*wildcard`
+- Bookmarklet (arbitrary JavaScript scripting) support, simply prepend your "URL" with `javascript:`, for example: `javascript:document.body.style.background = 'red'`

+## Prerequisites

 A corresponding [native host](https://github.com/SamHH/bukubrow-host) is used to interface with your Buku database.
 Communication between the host and the browser extension is handled via [native messaging](https://developer.chrome.com/extensions/nativeMessaging).

-## Prerequisites

 - Buku
 - Bukubrow Host